Promoting the Achievements of Female Employees

 - Up to 20 days paid leave are granted for each child when taking childcare leave

-- “Pre-papa seminars” held for male employees and their partners
+- “Fatherhood Training Program” held for male employees and their partners

 - Shared stories of male employee's experiences of childcare leave on the company intranet